reimagined/resolve/docs/modules/admin.md

 ### Manage Application

-The `system` command manages the application's system.
+The `system` command manages the application's running status.

 #### Show the system's status